osamaqarem/drag-select/README.md

     items: DerivedValue<Record<string, number>>
     /**
      * Counterpart API for the UI thread.
+     * Note that selection changes are reflected asynchronously on the JS thread and synchronously on the UI thread.
      */
     ui: {
       /**
        * Add an item to selection.
-When there are no selected items, adding a single item to selection activates selection mode.
        *
        * Must be invoked on the UI thread.
-       * Note that updates are reflected asynchronously on the JS thread and synchronously on the UI thread.
        */
       add: (id: string) => void
       /**
        * Clear all selected items.
-Clearing selected items automatically deactivates selection mode.
        * Note that this does not trigger {@link Config.onItemDeselected}.
        *
        * Must be invoked on the UI thread.
-       * Note that updates are reflected asynchronously on the JS thread and synchronously on the UI thread.
        */
       clear: () => void
       /**
        * Remove an item from selection.
-       * When the last item is removed from selection, selection mode is deactivated.
        *
        * Must be invoked on the UI thread.
-       * Note that updates are reflected asynchronously on the JS thread and synchronously on the UI thread.
        */
       delete: (id: string) => void
       /**
        * Indicates whether an item is selected.
        *
        * Must be invoked on the UI thread.
-       * Note that updates are reflected asynchronously on the JS thread and synchronously on the UI thread.
        */
       has: (id: string) => boolean
     }